drinkataco/media-servarr/charts/readarr/README.md

 ```

 ### Metrics

+> Since Readarr is retired, expect Exportarr's Readarr support to receive no further updates.
+It may still work against the current release, but is unlikely to track future upstream changes.

 Enabling metrics enables a sidecar container being attached for [exportarr](https://github.com/onedr0p/exportarr/) - and a ServiceMonitor CRD to be consumed by the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) package.